 When your baby is ready

-Every child has his/her own pace to reach milestones like sitting, walking, teething and talking (what are expected Growth and development in babies).
+Every child has his/her own pace to reach milestones like sitting, walking, teething and talking.
 Some do things early, while some take a little more time.
 There is no perfect age for potty training, it all depends upon many physical, emotional and environmental factors.
 Generally the age for potty training is between 18 months to 24 months.
 But before starting baby potty training ask yourself the following questions.

 - Is my baby able to sit on a potty seat without support and get back up?